 Are bed bug issues becoming more prevalent?
+How should we improve bed bug infestation treatment?
 Can a tool like an electric duster help?
 Across the country, bed bug issues are increasing in frequency and intensity.
 Fortunately, the Exacticide electric duster is an outstanding solution for your clients.

 Reports abound about bed bugs in hotels, apartments, condo buildings and detached homes in the U.S. These pests are alarming, and people are looking for solutions.There are several possible reasons for the recent surge in bed bug issues.
 One possibility is that the creatures are increasingly resistant to insecticides.
 Yet a more likely reason is that more people are traveling today than in the past.
 As people visit different parts of the world, they also are bringing back more bed bugs and other health challenges.